-At Thornton, we have an agreed definition of bullying based upon the Department of Education's 'Preventing and Tackling Bullying' Guidance (2017): Bullying is deliberately hurtful behaviour usually repeated over a period of time, which intentionally hurts another pupil or group, physically, emotionally, or verbally.
+Thornton has accepted a definition of bullying to be: deliberately hurtful behaviour usually repeated over a period of time, which intentionally hurts another pupil or group, physically, emotionally, or verbally.
 The school recognises that bullying is often motivated by prejudice against particular groups, for example, on the grounds of race, religion, culture, sex, gender, homophobia, special educational needs, and disability, or because a child is adopted or a carer.
 Bullying can take many forms (for instance, cyber-bullying via text messages, social media, or gaming, which can include the use of images and video).
 It might be motivated by actual differences between children, or perceived differences, including prejudice-based bullying because of a protected characteristic.